 As an eco-site we use composting loos to reduce our water consumption.
 They are very simple to use, not at all smelly and full instructions are provided.

 Our innovative showers are solar powered.
 The system is incredibly efficient so hot showers are the norm.
 On cloudy days or at busy times the hot water can run out so be warned, cold showers are a possibility!

 See FAQs for more details

 The Field Kitchen, communal cooking and eating area, is housed in an ingeniously converted stable.
-Fridge/freezer facilites are provided alongside a gas burner for when the weather doesn't play ball.
-Board games and reference materials are also provided to keep you entertained.
+Fridge/freezer facilites are provided alongside a gas stove for when the weather doesn't play ball.

 Informal trails are mown among the long wild grasses, meandering into the Wedding Wood and around the Wildlife pond.
 We encourage guests to pick up a wildflower chart and do some species identification.

 Over winter, we needed to carry out extensive refurbishment of our drainage system.
 This is really positive as it means we now have a fully functioning soakaway to deal with grey water.
 The process produced a lot of soil and earth we needed to find a creative use for.
 We took the opportunity to do some landscaping in the Den Zone making this area more fun and exciting.
 The down-side is that the land needs time to recover from our activities and so the area is temporarily closed.
 We have set-up a new den building area in the adjoining North Paddock which we hope your little people will enjoy just as much.
 Normality will be restored as soon as possible!

 Our charming arty space was constructed from 179 disused tyres, each packed with excess soil left over from our access track.
 A green roof and round tractor tyre windows complete the Hobbit look.
 In here little artists (and big ones too!) can while away happy hours drawing, collaging and creating, to the heart’s content.